-In 1812 Oliver Evans, a United States engineer and inventor, published his vision of what steam railways could become, with cities and towns linked by a network of lo for personal travel and for transport of goods.
+In 1812 Oliver Evans, a United States engineer and inventor, published his vision of what steam railways could become, with cities and towns linked by a network of long distance railways plied by speedy locomotives, greatly reducing the time required for personal travel and for transport of goods.
 Evans specified that there should be separate sets of parallel tracks for trains going in different directions.
 Railways quickly became essential to the swift movement of goods and labour that was needed for industrialization.